-NYPD closes investigation into judge’s death: Official
+NYPD closes probe of Judge Sheila Abdus-Salaam’s death, official says - amNewYork

 There were no signs of trauma on Abdus-Salaam’s body and there are no indications of criminality, police said.

-The medical examiner did not immediately respond to a request for comment.
+A spokeswoman for the medical examiner said Thursday that the office is reviewing all the information available to determine the cause of death.

-Abdus-Salaam was the first black woman to be an associate justice on the state’s Court of Appeals.
+Abdus-Salaam was the first black woman to be appointed to the state’s Court of Appeals.
 She was also the first Muslim female judge in the United States.